 What is a Column?

-A column is a vertical load-bearing structure used to transfer loads from beams and slabs to the foundation.
+A column is a cylindrical-shaped load-bearing structure used to transfer loads from beams and slabs to the foundation.

 Other considerations include wind and earthquake loads.